 Community Preventive Services Task Force

 The task force is an independent panel of public health and prevention experts.
 It provides findings and recommendations about community preventive services, programs and other interventions to improve population health.
-Institute President Nico Pronk, PhD, is a member.
+Institute President Nico Pronk, PhD, was a member from 2004 until 2018 and is currently helping to prepare the 2018 Annual Report to Congress.

-- 2016 Annual Report to Congress, Federal Agencies, and Prevention Stakeholders 2016: Using Evidence to Improve Health Outcomes.
+- 2016 Annual Report to Congress, Federal Agencies, and Prevention Stakeholders: Using Evidence to Improve Health Outcomes.
 In 2015, the task force issued 17 recommendations and findings in heart disease prevention and control, health disparities and vaccination rates.

 National Commission on Prevention Priorities